Jola2/SQL-portofio/Analysis_of_population_Europe/Analysis_of_population_Europe.md

 ![obraz](https://user-images.githubusercontent.com/100040541/235235949-21a80aac-4b78-482e-b266-0604f230624a.png)

 - Germany is the most populous country in Europe.
-Germany is followed by France, United Kingdom, Italy and Spain..
+Germany is followed by France, United Kingdom, Italy and Spain.
 The top five countries together hold a 57% share of the Europe population.
-As of 2021, 15 countries have a population above 10 million.
+As of 2021, 14 countries have a population above 10 million.

 ***